Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Generalized Drift and Contraction

-Before going on to the next section, which contains the proofs of Theorem~\ref{thm:main} and Proposition~\ref{pro:stationary}, we compare them with Corollary~\ref{cor:geometric}, a result based on standard versions of drift and contraction.
+Before going on to the next section, which contains the proofs of Theorem~\ref{thm:main} and subsequent propositions, we compare Theorem~\ref{thm:main} with Corollary~\ref{cor:geometric}, a result based on standard versions of drift and contraction.
 As we will demonstrate in Section~\ref{sec:proof}, the latter is essentially an application of the former when~$\Lambda$ and~$\Gamma$ are constant over a coupling set,~$C$, as well as over its complement, $(\X \times \X)\setminus C$.
 To make a comparison between the two results, consider the following scenario.
-Let~$P$ be an Mtk on a Polish metric space $(\X, \psi, \mathcal{B})$ that satisfies $(A1)$ with a drift function $V: \X \to [0,\infty)$, $a > 0$, $\eta < 1$, and $L \in [0,\infty)$.
+Suppose that~$P$ satisfies $(A1)$ with a drift function $V: \X \to [0,\infty)$, $a \in [0,\infty)$, $\eta \in [0,1)$, and $L \in [0,\infty)$.
 Then~$P$ satisfies $(B1)$ with the same~$V$ and~$a$.
 Suppose that~$P$ also satisfies $(B2)$ with $\Gamma: \X \times \X \to [0,\infty)$.
 Let